aravindan-barracuda/Moodle_new/docs/BarracudaWAFDeploy.md

 # Deploying Barracuda WAF in the Moodle setup

-The instructions will enable you to deploy the Barracuda WAF in a scale set along with the fully configurable moodle deployment
+The instructions will enable you to deploy the Barracuda WAF in a scale set along with the fully configurable moodle deployment.

+## Important Note:

+The template is optimized for a deployment where the "httpsTermination" parameter is set to VMSS (this is the default setting in the template) for the Moodle stack.

+The template can be launched from the Azure management console or through the commandline on a linux machine.

 ## Fully configurable deployment with Barracuda WAF (Pay-As-You-Go License)